 Analysts and pundits agree that video analytics has been significantly over-sold in the last few years.
 Bosch certainly did its part with its IVA Challenge where tradeshow attendees tried to steal a drill positioned directly below a camera.
 Last year, I criticized Bosch's approach, arguing that it fundamentally mislead and missed the key challenge for video analytics.

-This year, Bosch has doubled down with an even more elaborate "game" (their term, not mine).
+This year, Bosch has doubled down with an even more elaborate "game" (their term, not ours).
 The new event features:

 From a PR tactic, this is brilliant: Americans, Vegas, football and security professionals.
 People will love it.